clivetong/Talks/NetConf2025/README.md

 ---

-## Project Tye
+### Project Tye

 - [Project Tye announcement](https://devblogs.microsoft.com/dotnet/introducing-project-tye/)
 - [Project Tye repository](https://github.com/dotnet/tye)

 ---

-## Aspire
+### Aspire

 - Ideas from Tye, Kubernetes, Cloud Native, ...
 - Didn't know how good it would be for general things?
-- How good it wuld be for mobile development didn't occur to them at the time
+- How good it would be for mobile development didn't occur to them at the time
 - Brilliant for onboarding - no instructions, just F5 the code

 ---